 Under our Human Rights Policy and management system for responding to human rights issues, we will conduct human rights due diligence and communicate appropriately with stakeholders involved in the Group’s business activities.
 We will also engage in appropriate monitoring and conduct reviews to continuously improve the Group’s management of human rights issues.

-Proper respect for human rights requires a correct understanding of human rights.
-For this reason, the Group will strengthen human rights education to improve the literacy of employees on human rights. in fiscal year 2023, stress check training, DEI training(*) and harassment training were conducted for managers across the Group. in fiscal year 2024 and beyond, the training system will be expanded and education programmes to improve the literacy of Group employees on human rights.
+To ensure appropriate respect for human rights, a proper understanding of human rights is essential.
+Accordingly, the Group is strengthening human rights education to enhance employees’ human rights literacy.
+In fiscal year 2023, we conducted stress check training, DEI (*) training, and harassment prevention training for managers across the Group.
+From fiscal year 2024 onward, we will expand our training framework and develop structured education programs to further improve human rights literacy among Group employees.

 (*)DEI: Acronym for Diversity, Equity and Inclusion.
 The concept that making the most of the diverse individuality of each employee in corporate management will lead to higher value creation for the company.